-52. SEATON CAREW MASTERPLAN - PRESENTATION
+49. SEATON CAREW MASTERPLAN -PRESENTATION

-The Principal Regeneration Officer gave a brief presentation on the Seaton Carew masterplan, giving details on the strengths and weaknesses of Seaton Carew and future regeneration opportunities.
+The Principal Regeneration Officer gave a brief presentation on the Seaton Carew Masterplan, giving details on the strengths and weaknesses of Seaton Carew and future regeneration opportunities.
 A report would be considered by Cabinet this month prior to consultation with residents and business owners regarding a future approach.

-A resident requested an update on the Longscar building.
-The Principal Regeneration Officer confirmed that discussions were ongoing with the owner with a view to the Council purchasing the building and clearing it as part of the development of Seaton front.
+Councillors expressed the need to focus on improving sites in Seaton Carew especially Longscar.
+It was queried whether Hartlepool Borough Council could purchase the building via a Compulsory Purchase Order.
+The Principal Regeneration Officer advised that the Council were in negotiations with the owner of the Longscar building and that in order to use a Compulsory Purchase Order it was important that the Council could demonstrate that all other methods of improving the building had been attempted.